GROUNDBREAKING TECHNOLOGY IN IMAGE DIAGNOSTICS

 NEW UNIQUE TECHNOLOGY

 The technology comes from research at the Department of Physics at Lund University.
-The new medical imaging method Ultrasound Optical Tomography (UOT) uses a combination of ultrasound, laser spectroscopy and quantum sensors to take detailed pictures of the oxygen levels in the body.
-This can give doctors the unique advantage of seeing oxygenation deep into the body with good image quality, through the use of a mobile device that can be placed in an emergency room or clinic.
+The new medical imaging method, Ultrasound Optical Tomography (UOT), uses a combination of ultrasound, laser spectroscopy and quantum sensors to take detailed pictures of the oxygen levels in the body.
+This can give doctors the unique advantage of seeing oxygenation deep into the body with good image quality, through the use of a mobile device that can be placed in an emergency department or clinic.

-The technology makes it easier and faster to get important information about a patient’s health in conditions where rapid diagnosis is crucial, such as stroke or heart attack.
+The technology has the potential to make it easier and faster to get important information about a patient’s health in conditions where rapid diagnosis is crucial, such as stroke or heart attack.
 The functional imaging also opens up the possibility of non-invasive or “digital” biopsy, i.e. providing functional information inside an organ without physical sampling.

 Technology presentation